sroehling/FutureBudget/Retirement Simulator/account.md

 For each account, a current balance needs to be provided.
 This current balance provides a "snapshot" of the account as of the [start date][resultsTimeFrame] for calculating results.

+### Cost Basis

+The cost basis represents the total amount originally invested or deposited into the account, and can also include commissions or fees.

+The cost basis is only used when capital gains taxes are associated with the account.
+If capital gains taxes are not associated with the account, a value doesn't need to be provided.

 ### Withdrawal Order

 Relative to (versus) other accounts, an account's withdrawal order determines the order in which money will be withdrawn from accounts to pay expenses.